kellie-cat/dental-quiz/README.md

 ![A screenshot of the score area](docs/pp2-score-area-tablet.png)

-- When the game finishes, another window gives the users final score and invites them to refresh the game.
+- When the game finishes, another window opens to
+  - give the users their final score
+  - along with some personalised feedback
+  - and invites them to refresh the game

 ![A screenshot of final results](docs/pp2-final-result-mobile.png)

 ### Future Implementations

-- If time allowed, I would like to have a progress bar displayed so the player could tell how many questions they had to go.
+1. If time allowed, I would like to have a progress bar displayed so the player could tell how many questions they had to go.
-- An 'easy', 'moderate' and 'difficult' mode would be helpful to make the game even more useful for people of different knowledge levels.
+2. An 'easy', 'moderate' and 'difficult' mode would be helpful to make the game even more useful for people of different knowledge levels.
+3. Scrambling the order of the answers would also make the game more helpful for repeat users.
+4. Adding game sounds and animations would increase interest and novelty.

 ### Accessibility

 I have tried to be inclusive for everyone when coding this website by

-- Using alt attributes on all images to describe them for people using screen readers.
+- Using aria labels when appropriate for people using screen readers.

 - The EightShapes Contrast Grid was helpful with matching background and text colours with good contrast and making sure text is an appropriate size on all types of screen.